Does Zepbound cause constipation?

 Key takeaways

-• Zepbound is a GLP-1/GIP receptor agonist used for weight loss in people with overweight and obesity that can cause gastrointestinal side effects like constipation.
+• Zepbound is a GLP-1/GIP receptor agonist for weight loss that can cause gastrointestinal side effects like constipation.

-• Up to 20.7% of Zepbound users report constipation during the early phase of treatment, but symptoms typically improve as the body adjusts to the medication.
+• In a SURMOUNT-4 clinical trial, up to 20.7% of Zepbound users reported constipation during the early phase of treatment, but symptoms typically improved as their bodies adjusted to the medication.

-• Lifestyle changes, like increasing water intake, regular physical activity, and eating more fiber-rich foods, can help manage Zepbound constipation.
+• Lifestyle changes, such as increasing water intake, regular physical activity, and eating more fiber-rich foods, can help manage and relieve Zepbound constipation.

 Here's what we'll cover